PO BOX 30

 A lot of the people now living in Kaltag originally came from other villages downriver and from villages toward the Innoko River.
 They fish for sheefish in the winter and for king salmon in the summer.
 In 1983, in a move to protect subsistence rights, people of Kaltag joined together with Eskimo people in the lower Yukon in an effort to persuade the Fish and Game Department to allow drift netting for silver and king salmon on the Yukon.

-In 1971 Plasker Nickoli build the beautiful octagonal community center, which is now a landmark in Kaltag.
+In 1971 Plasker Nickoli built the beautiful octagonal community center, which is now a landmark in Kaltag.
 This amazing structure is 57 feet across from corner to corner, yet has no internal supports.
 The octagon has a cupola at the top with a window on each of its 8 sides.
 The acoustics in the octagon are also remarkable: the sound of singing rings through to the top of building, rising in pitch and lingering above the hall.
 When Kaltag hosts the Stick Dance, it is held in this building.
 A smaller version of the octagon has been built in Huslia and there are plans to build them also in Fairbanks, Venetie, and Anaktuvuk Pass.

 Well known people of Kaltag include: Edgar Kalland, Goodwin Semaken, Franklin Madros and Missouri Stanley.